Doctoral/MPhil research opportunity

 Aboriginal and/or Torres Strait Islander people are encouraged to apply and experience working with Aboriginal and/or Torres Strait Islander Communities will be beneficial to this project.

 The project is a collaboration between the Public Health and Business disciplines.
 The supervision team will include Luke Greenacre, Skye Akbar, and Julie Brimblecombe, additional relevant supervisors can be added.

 When you join Monash Business School you become part of a bold, open-minded academy that is committed to engaging in the highest quality research and education to have a positive impact on a changing world.
 As one of the top 1% of business schools in the world, as recognised by the leading international arbiters of quality, Monash Business School research students and staff are shaping the future of business, driving beyond traditional boundaries and bringing together multi-disciplinary thinking to tackle the big issues.

 Doctoral studentships at Monash University are for three years, although extensions are available within the program rules under special circumstances.

 The student must be eligible to study at an Australian University.
-To be eligible for the Doctoral Program the student must have completed either a Masters by Research, or have received an Upper Honours in a related discipline.
+To be eligible for the Doctoral Program the student must have completed either a Masters by Research, Master of Philosophy or have received an Upper Honours in a related discipline.
 An applicant will need to be able to pass a Working with Children Check as a part of their application.